 While China was largely closed off from the rest of the world, since Mao's death in 1976 huge changes have taken place.
 The country cautiously opened its doors to the West and introduced a nascent market economy, called “socialism with Chinese characteristics.”
 While China became the “workshop of the world” low wages and a low yuan boosted exports and gave jobs to millions, albeit on tiny salaries.
 Today, China holds key global economic and political influence.

 The Chinese have always taken a long-term view of events.
 They are proud of their ancient civilization and their modern achievements.
 Culture Smart!
-China aims to put all these changes into an historical context, explain deep-seated cultural attitudes, and guide the visitor through the maze of unfamiliar social situations.
-Chinese etiquette at home, at work and socially is helpfully put into.
+China aims to put all these changes into a historical context, explain deep-seated cultural attitudes, and guide the visitor through the maze of unfamiliar social situations.
 We hope it will enable you to discover for yourself the warmth, the intelligence, and the potential of the Chinese people.

 It's the Thought That Counts